darvex-0/TextSleuthAi-Project/README.md

 ## 📄 License

-You are free to use, modify, and distribute this software for any purpose.
+You are free to use, modify, and distribute this software for any purpose. see the [LICENSE](LICENSE) file for details.

 ## 💬 Support